 lore, scarce resources, and skill and judgement, all of which make production

 hard to scale up production volumes because of the difficulty finding and

 training these resources.

-the first time for rapid deployment.
+around them for manufacturability for rapid deployment.
 Again, quoting the ASME journal article:

 “Firms that scale and deploy innovations rapidly